 4. British Columbia Parliament Buildings

 The iconic British Columbia Parliament Buildings are one of the star attractions in Victoria’s Inner Harbour.
-The architectural style of these impressive buildings has been described as a blend of Neo-baroque and Romanesque.
+The architectural style of these buildings has been described as a blend of Neo-baroque and Romanesque.

 Construction of the Parliament Buildings began in 1893 and they were officially opened in 1898.
 Other notable landmarks on the grounds are the Cenotaph (bronze War Memorial to the Unknown Soldier), Queen Victoria Statue, Douglas Obelisk, Knowledge Totem Pole, Speak Chair, Front Fountain and the Premier’s Rose Garden.